Scientist90s/Scientist90s/README.md

 I am a Robotics 🤖 Enthuciast with a passion for learning and sharing my knowledge with others.
 I have recently completed Master's in Robotics and Autonomous Systems with concentration in Artificial Intelligence from [Arizona State University](https://www.asu.edu), Tempe.
 My past experience include working at [Atreyo Research and Development LLP](https://www.atreyo.in) as a Research and Development Engineer for 2 year.

 - 🔭 I’m currently working with Dr. Jnaneshwar Das at [DREAMS Lab](https://web.asu.edu/jdas/home) on Autonomous offboard control of UAVs 🚁 in GPS denied environments which can be useful for various geological surveys.
-- 🌱 I’m currently learning about
+- 🌱 I’m currently learning about multi-modal Machine Learning pipelines and Reinforcement Learning.
 - 💬 Ask me about Technology, Innovation and cooking receipes 🍲
 - 📫 How to reach me: yshethwala@gmail.com
 - 😄 Pronouns: He/Him